muzaffersenkal/SENG-208-Projects/SubscriptionManagementProject.md

 ## Technologies Used:
 - Python programming language.
-- Standard libraries like `os`, `csv` for file handling and CSV file manipulation.
-- Basic data structures like lists, dictionaries for storing and managing data.
+- Standard libraries like `os`, `csv`or `pandas`  for file handling and CSV file manipulation.- Basic data structures like lists, dictionaries for storing and managing data.
 - Command-line interface for user interaction.

 ## Project Structure: